jason0501cu/salifort-motors-hr-data-project/README.md

   4. overworked
   5. salary

-Feature importance plots (stored in `results/figures/`) confirm that `tenure`, workload indicators(`number_projects` and `overworked`), and `last_evaluation` drive most of the predictive power.
+Feature importance plots (stored in `main/Charts/`) confirm that `tenure`, workload indicators(`number_projects` and `overworked`), and `last_evaluation` drive most of the predictive power.

 ## 🔍 Key Insights

-1. **Tenure Has a Clear Impact**Employees with very short or very long tenure show different patterns.
+1. **Tenure Has a Clear Impact**: Employees with very short or very long tenure show different patterns.
 Those with around 4 years at the company often leave after a noticeable drop in satisfaction.
-2. **Heavy Workloads Drive Turnover**Logging more than 200 hours per month significantly increases the risk of leaving.
+2. **Heavy Workloads Drive Turnover**: Logging more than 200 hours per month significantly increases the risk of leaving.
 Overwork is a real issue.
 Better workload distribution and closer monitoring could help reduce burnout.
-3. **Effort Doesn’t Always Equal Recognition**Putting in long hours doesn’t necessarily lead to strong performance reviews.
+3. **Effort Doesn’t Always Equal Recognition**: Putting in long hours doesn’t necessarily lead to strong performance reviews.
 When employees feel their effort isn't acknowledged, they're more likely to leave.
-4. **Promotions Help Retain Talent**Very few employees who were promoted in the last five years ended up leaving.
+4. **Promotions Help Retain Talent**: Very few employees who were promoted in the last five years ended up leaving.
 This shows how important growth opportunities are for keeping people engaged.
-5. **Salary Matters—Especially at the Bottom**
-   Employees in the lowest pay tier had the highest turnover.
+5. **Salary Matters—Especially at the Bottom**: Employees in the lowest pay tier had the highest turnover.
 While some of this is expected in certain roles, offering clearer paths for advancement or slightly more competitive pay could help reduce unnecessary attrition.

 ---